 The Quest for the Congo River

-Livingstone’s trek through the Congo Basin was one of his most harrowing challenges.
-The basin, a vast drainage area covering over 4 million square kilometers, was largely unknown to Europeans.
-His goal was to trace the course of the Lualaba River, which he suspected might be the headwaters of either the Nile or the Congo River (then called the Zaire).
-In 1866, he set out from Mikindani on the Indian Ocean coast, heading westward into the heart of the basin.
-His expedition was poorly supplied and suffered from desertions and illness.
-Yet Livingstone pushed on, crossing the Lake Tanganyika region and entering the dense forests of the Congo.
-His journey took him along the Lualaba, and he documented its flow northward, correctly inferring that it was part of the Congo River system, not the Nile as many speculated.
+One of Livingstone’s most ambitious and difficult undertakings was his trek through the vast Congo Basin.
+This immense drainage basin, covering over 4 million square kilometers, was largely uncharted by Europeans at the time.
+His primary objective was to trace the course of the Lualaba River, which was believed to be a possible source of the Nile or the Congo River—then known as the Zaire River.
+In 1866, Livingstone embarked on this expedition from Mikindani on the Indian Ocean coast, moving westward into the heart of the basin.
+Despite being poorly supplied and plagued by desertions and illness within his party, he persevered, crossing the Lake Tanganyika region and venturing into dense tropical forests.
+Traveling along the Lualaba, Livingstone deduced that this river was part of the Congo River system flowing northward, not the Nile as many had speculated, a discovery that significantly advanced geographical knowledge of Africa.

 Challenges Faced in the Basin